alextim/vite-plugin-simple-json-server/packages/vite-plugin-simple-json-server/README.md

 | :-------------: | :------: | :-------------------------------: |
 | `MockHandler[]` |    No    | `undefined`                       |

-Array of hanlers
+Array of mock handlers.

 The `MockHandler` type consists of `pattern`, `method` and `handle` fields.

 **`pattern`**

+`String`, required.

-`String`, required, Apache Ant-style path pattern.
+Apache Ant-style path pattern.

 The mapping matches URLs using the following rules: